Then Sings My Soul (album)

 Then Sings My Soul is a 2009 inspirational double CD album recorded by country music singer Ronnie Milsap.
-To date, it is his first and only gospel recording ever.
 It features several traditional hymns along with Christian-altered hit singles, including Milsap's "What a Difference You've Made in My Life" and Ben E. King's "Stand by Me".
 It was being marketed by an extensive TV mail order campaign.